Best Things To Do in Luxor Egypt

 Finally, if you want to take pictures inside the tombs, you will also need to buy a photography ticket.

-Be sure to have enough cash, as the tickets are cash only.
+Be sure to have enough cash, as with most of the sites in Luxor Egypt, the tickets are cash only.

 There is also the option to buy a ticket for the little train that will take you from the ticket booth to the entrance, but unless you have mobility issues, you don’t need this ticket.
 It’s a 5 minute walk on a flat paved road.